gamedev-studies/game-engine-analyser/6_architectural_map_gen/README.md

 # Generating a Moose model for game engines
 By Gabriel C. Ullmann, Yann-Gaël Guéhéneuc, Fabio Petrillo, Cristiano Politowski, 2022.
-This script

 ## How to do it
 - Download Pharo Laucher: https://pharo.org/download.